Dynamic content collections (e.g. news) can be shared on or outside your site.

 to /content/www/news/rss/________.rss

-To pull an external RSS feed into your UBCMS page, you will need to create a Shared Content page, and then place that page onto your website using a Shared Content Reference.
+To pull an external RSS feed into your UBCMS page, you will need to create a 'feeds' folder with a special Shared Content page, and then reference that page on your webpage using a Shared Content Reference.

 Be careful to use the right folder name. /content/shared/..../feeds is required for this to work automatically.